 Caring for chickens in the wintertime is perhaps one of the most important times to care for your hens.
-If you are new to raising chickens then you likely have a few questions about chickens and cold or freezing temperatures.
+If you are new to raising chickens, you likely have a few questions about chickens and cold or freezing temperatures.

 Can Chickens Freeze to Death?

-Yes, chickens can freeze to death, but the main reasons it happens are that either they aren’t in good health and you didn’t know it or that their coop isn’t prepared for the winter.
+Yes, chickens can freeze to death, but the main reasons it happens are that either they aren’t in good health and you didn’t know it.
+Or that their coop isn’t prepared for the winter.

 Can Chickens Stay Outside in Winter?

-Yes, they can, and most of them like it a lot, especially the cold hardy breeds.
-Chickens are created to regulate their body’s temperature with their undercoat of feathers and they increase food intake during cold weather.
+Yes, they can, and most of them like it a lot, especially the cold-hardy breeds.
+Chickens are created to regulate their body’s temperature with their undercoat of feathers, and they increase food intake during cold weather.

-There are some signs that you can look for to see if the cold weather is stressing your chickens.
+You can look for some signs to see if the cold weather is stressing your chickens.
 Chickens give off signs of being cold when they huddle into one corner or puff up their feathers to trap body heat.

 Are Chickens Okay in Freezing Temperatures?

 If you are in a location where there will be a lot of snow, you want to make sure you get the breed that can handle the colder weather better.

-Chickens will also tuck their head underneath their wing while sleeping which will also help them to retain the heat they would lose through their comb.
+Chickens will also tuck their head underneath their wing while sleeping, which will also help them to retain the heat they would lose through their comb.

 Keeping Chickens Warm in the Winter Without Electricity?

-That is why if you check the temperature in the coop with a thermometer overnight you will probably find that it has stayed in the 30-40F range the whole night.
+That is why if you check the temperature in the coop with a thermometer overnight, you will probably find that it has stayed in the 30-40F range the whole night.
 That is from their combined heat working together.

-Two other things that can affect the moisture in the coop is if the bedding isn’t dry, and last is if you have a waterer in the coop at night it causes a lot of moisture and can cause spillover and freezing conditions.
+Two other things that can affect the moisture in the coop are if the bedding isn’t dry, and last is if you have a waterer in the coop at night, it causes a lot of moisture and can cause spillover and freezing conditions.

 Can Chickens Survive Without A Heat Lamp?

 Yes.
 They don’t need the extra heat because they have their own heater: their feathers.
-They have two different types of feathers, the contour feathers which are the firm ones on the outside, and the downy feathers which are the soft fluffy ones on the inside.
+They have two different types of feathers, the contour feathers, the firm ones on the outside, and the downy feathers, which are the soft fluffy ones on the inside.